Glossary

 Duty cycle The expected frequency of operation of the cylinder.

-Gland Supports the rod and deals the cylinder at the rod end.
+Gland Supports the rod and seals the cylinder at the rod end.

-Open Length The distance measured between two fixed points, on the the thub, and the rod whent he rod is fully extended.
+Open Length The distance measured between two fixed points, on the tube, and the rod when the rod is fully extended.

 Phasing Phasing, or re-phasing cylinders are designed to enable a set of cylinders to be connected in series, and achieve equal rod extension, or retraction across all the cylinders in the set.